scred47/pleezer/CONTRIBUTING.md

 ## Documentation

 Our goal is to provide thorough documentation for **pleezer**.
 Contributions to improve documentation are highly valued.
+We use Rustdoc for generating documentation.
 Although we currently have limited documentation, we aim to improve this over time and publish it to docs.rs when it's mature enough.

+## Release Process

+We aim for fast and frequent releases to ensure that improvements and fixes are delivered to users as quickly as possible.
+Our release process involves the following steps:

+1. **Merge Pull Requests**: Ensure all relevant pull requests are merged into the `main` branch.
+2. **Update Changelog**: Ensure the [CHANGELOG.md](CHANGELOG.md) file is up-to-date with the latest changes.
+3. **Tag a New Release**: Create a new tag for the release.
+4. **Publish to Crates.io**: Publish the new version to [crates.io](https://crates.io/crates/pleezer).

 ## Acknowledgments